224 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the RNA Biomarker Blood Test treatment for Post-COVID Syndrome?
+What prior data suggests that the RNA Biomarker Blood Test is safe?

 This trial is for individuals who have long COVID symptoms.
 It's designed to see if a blood test can identify unique RNA markers of the condition.
 Participants should be those experiencing long COVID or with similar symptoms due to other conditions.